masoom/DockerNginx/README.md

 ## SSL Certificates

-Self Signed SSL is the type of certificate used in the above solution.
+Self Signed SSL is the type of certificate used in the above solution & attached to NGINX container on setup.
 All config files\SSL certificates and logs are mounted in container at startup.

 Creates a directory ssl that will be used to hold all SSL information & mounting certificates from host.
 ```